Creating Good Readers

 - By telling stories, as opposed to only reading them, one also helps a child develop the capacity to create mental images and follow along with the narrative.
 The story goes in deeper and becomes the child’s ‘own’.
 Further, the child experiences you as a creative person who has something to share, that stories are told by everyone, not just by people who write books.

 - Again, another possibility, whilst working to develop a child’s capacity to make inner pictures, is to choose mainly children’s books with very plain or no pictures.
 Obviously, we all enjoy the beautiful illustrations created by the many talented children’s writers and illustrators, but do give your child the opportunity to create her own (inner) images rather than always depending on another’s.
 An example from my family is how I read each of my sons, when they were in 4th Grade and then 5th Grade, the wonderful stories from D’Aulaires’ Norse Gods and Giants and then Greek Mythology.
 As those familiar with the work of the D’Aulaires know, their illustrations are hugely colorful, powerful and wonderful.
-No one seeing Freya in the former book or Zeus in the latter could carry any other image of those gods than those illustrations: and so I read the stories to my boys and did not let them see the pictures until after each had completed his own Main Lesson book.
+No one seeing Freya in the former book or Zeus in the latter could carry any other image of those gods than those illustrations: and so I read the stories to my boys and did not let them see the pictures until after each had completed his own main lesson book.
 Then we enjoyed the D’Aualaires’ books together!
-(By the way, I kept my sons apart for these blocks as well — but that’s another story!)
+I give further ideas about how to do this at various points in our curriculum.

 Posted on July 2, 2005 in Language Arts